vincentml/xml-catalog-resolver/README.md

 Signature:

-    resolver:resolveURI($uri as xs:string, $catfile as xs:string) as xs:string
+    resolver:resolveURI($uri as xs:string, $catalog as xs:string) as xs:string

 Parameters:

 - $uri - the URI to resolve
-- $catfile - location of the XML Catalog file(s)
+- $catalog - location of the XML Catalog file(s)

 ### parse-xml